Roasting time is ANYTIME, but it’s especially popular during the cold weather months.

-Whether your traditional holiday favorite roast is a turkey, prime rib, a ham, or perhaps a fancy crown rack of lamb, roasts are relatively simple to prepare, and a dramatic central focal point to any holiday table.
+Whether your traditional roasting favorite is a turkey, prime rib, a ham, or perhaps a fancy crown rack of lamb, roasts are relatively simple to prepare, and a dramatic central focal point to any holiday table.

 Roasting is a recommended cooking method for tender cuts of meat.
 To roast, the meat is placed on a rack in a shallow, uncovered pan and is cooked by the indirect dry heat of an oven.
 To keep the meat tender and to minimize shrinkage due to the evaporation of moisture, a moderately slow oven temperature of 325 °F to 350 F is most commonly recommended.